IMPORTANT WARNING:

 Butorphanol nasal spray comes as a solution (liquid) to spray in the nose.
 It is usually used as needed for pain but not more often than once every 3 to 4 hours.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 Butorphanol nasal spray should relieve your pain soon after you use it.
 If you are using a low starting dose of butorphanol nasal spray, your doctor may tell you that you may use a second dose if you still have pain 60 to 90 minutes after your first dose.
 Do not use this second dose unless your doctor tells you that you may.
-Call your doctor if you still have pain after using butorphanol nasal spray as prescribed.
-Also call your doctor if you have used butorphanol nasal spray for some time and find that it no longer works as well as it did at the beginning of your treatment.
+Tell your doctor if you feel that your pain is not controlled or if your pain increases, becomes worse, or if you have new pain or an increased sensitivity to pain during your treatment with butorphanol nasal spray.
+Do not use more of it or use it more often than prescribed by your doctor.
+You may receive a dangerous overdose if you use more medication or use your medication more often than prescribed by your doctor.

 Do not stop using butorphanol nasal spray without talking to your doctor.
 If you suddenly stop using butorphanol nasal spray, you may experience withdrawal symptoms such as nervousness, agitation, shakiness, diarrhea, chills, sweats, difficulty falling asleep or staying asleep, loss of coordination,confusion, or hallucinations (seeing things or hearing voices that do not exist).
 Your doctor will probably decrease your dose gradually.